brianhigh/research-computing/Databases_Script.md

 Relational
 ========================================================

 Relational databases, as their name implies, relate data from one table to another.
 These relations reduce the duplication of data that is common to multiple records.
-For example, in an ordering system, you could try your customers with one table, and link their orders to them via a customer identification number.
+For example, in an ordering system, you could tie your customers with one table, and link their orders to them via a customer identification number.

 Relational databases are basically the jack of all trades in the database world.
 They are highly flexible enabling them to meet the widest number of use cases.
+But, that flexibility comes at a price.
+You have to tell the database about the data you plan to store.
+In other words, a relational database requires a schema to define the structure of your data, and how it relates.

 Virtually all of them support ODBC or Open Database Connectivity, which is a standardized interface between an operating system or programming language and the database driver.
 Through ODBC, you can plug your database into a huge number of applications, such as R or even Excel.

 There are variety of relational database engines on the market, some open source, others proprietary.
 The most common open source database is MySQL, which is now owned by Oracle.
 For those with very small needs, there is SQLite which is commonly embedded into other applications like Firefox and Android.
 Even Microsoft has an offering, in the form of Microsoft SQL Server.

+So, which should you choose?
+My advice is to pick an open source option, like MySQL or Postgres.
+They have low minimum resources making them easy to setup on a laptop for testing purposes.
+Documentation is widely available.
+And, more importantly, their free nature means, a lot of folks have taken the time to integrate them into a huge array of tools.

+That said, different engines make sacrifices to make gains in other areas.
+This commonly occurs in the area of ACID compliance.
+A database may forgo strict data validation, or consistent disk writing to speed up query response time.
+If you value your data over speed, be sure to pick an ACID compliant database.

+In short, if you aren't sure what kind of database to use, an ACID compliant relational database is a good start.
+It's typically easier to migrate from a relational database to other types, as opposed to converting to one.

 - General purpose
 - Wide application support through ODBC